-At the decision in principle stage the DTFF Operations Team will issue templates to assist with the procurement and quotation stage (Appendix C).
+At the decision in principle stage the DTFF Operations Team will provide access to the Applicant Portal to download the official DTFF procurement and quotation templates (Appendix C).

 Noncompliance with the procurement guidance will result in the disallowance of all or part of any subsequent grant offer.